Liberian nationality law: Post-independence (1847–present)

 On 26 July 1847, independence was declared and subsequently a constitution drafted for the new republic.
 Under the terms of the 1847 Constitution, indigenous persons were subjects of the new republic but not citizens.
 Citizenship was limited to non-aboriginal "Negroes" and the franchise was based upon property ownership.
 Between 1858 and 1874, explorers from Monrovia traveled from the coast to the interior of Liberia making treaties with the aboriginal people for friendship and trade and negotiate the purchase of land to extend the territory of the republic.
 The policies continued to extend to aboriginal persons the ability to join the republic, if they assimilated to the values of the government.
 Liberia's first Naturalization Act was passed on 27 January 1876, and provided for foreigners who were of good character and who had lived in the territory for three years to be admitted as nationals if they renounced other loyalties and took an Oath of Allegiance to Liberia.
 To prevent European acquisition of territory in Liberia during the Scramble for Africa (1880–1890), the Republic built a series of forts to protect a chain of settlements which had been established after their earlier explorations.
 Nonetheless, both Britain and France, annexed land in the territory, attaching it to Sierra Leone and Niger, respectively.

 From 1904, the government shifted its policies toward the indigenous people from assimilation to indirect rule, allowing the Liberian Frontier Force and chieftains of the interior latitude to administer the territory beyond Monrovia.
-In 1908, a new Naturalization Law was drafted adding provisions that the applicants must be Negro, must be at least twenty-one years old, and must lack a criminal record.
+In 1908, a new Naturalization Law was drafted adding provisions that applicants must be "Negro", at least twenty-one years old, and lack a criminal record.
 Under the Law of 8 February 1922, nationality in Liberia was derived by Negro persons as long as, they were a child born in Liberia, whose parent did not have diplomatic immunity; a child born abroad to a Liberian father, who was temporarily abroad and would be returning to Liberia; the wife of a Liberian; and naturalized persons, which included their wives and minor children.
-Non-Negros were prohibited from becoming nationals of the territory and women who married foreigners lost their Liberian status, but could repatriate upon termination of the marriage.
+Non-Negroes were prohibited from becoming nationals of the territory and women who married foreigners lost their Liberian status, but could repatriate upon termination of the marriage.
 Under the 1922 Law dual nationality was prohibited.
 A Supreme Court decision in Williams v.
 Young and an opinion issued by the Attorney General of Liberia on 18 December 1922, determined that denaturalization of a woman by marriage to a foreigner was unconstitutional and that her status could not be changed without her consent.